 The characteristics that have defined ECNP for more than 30 years – its focus on high-quality research and education; excellent organisation; constructive but independent engagement with industry; and close co-operation with national European and international organisations – continue to shape its strategic direction and guide its future.

-But much has changed in 30 years.
+But much has changed in more than 30 years.
 In 1987 the future of treatment lay in medicines, and the riddle of the biological bases of brain disorders seemed only a step or two away from being solved.
 Thirty years later the underlying biology remains elusive, but ground-breaking discoveries have led neuroscience into to exciting new areas of research, probing the brain basis of emotion, cognition and action.
 This understanding has opened up whole new treatment avenues for investigation and development, from deep brain stimulation to the talking therapies.

 From its founding interest in pharmacology ECNP has expanded its remit to encompass interventions across the range of applied and clinical neuroscience.
 As the College enters its fourth decade it will be focused more than ever on connecting the steadily proliferating fields of brain research and bringing them to bear on the challenges of human illness.

 The need to do so arguably gets constantly greater.
 For disorders of the brain, public research funding significantly lags behind the public health need, and private-sector funding is being comprehensively reconfigured.
 European researchers are increasingly thrown back on their own resources.
 Meanwhile, in one form or another, disorders of the brain now affect one out of three Europeans.
 Our work with the European Brain Council has helped raise awareness of the challenge in Brussels.

 This environment makes the College’s mission vitally relevant.
 ECNP’s role as a hub connecting laboratory discoveries with clinical applications is served with such focus by no other organisation in Europe.
 Collaboration at a European level is vital to harness scarce expertise, increase patient participation in research, and bring together centres of excellence in bold new joint endeavours.
 To have a European-wide body stimulating and co-ordinating this co-operation is becoming more important than ever.